dragutin-mcloud/laravel-adminpanel/README.md

     1) sudo chmod -R 777 install.sh
     2) ./install.sh

-If you have windows system, you can run Artisan Command for database setup, connection and configuration.
+If you have windows system, you can run command for composer install, database setup, connection and configuration.

-    php artisan install:app
+    install.bat

 Generate a new application key